 Want to have more energy?

-Consume art instead of social media.
-Books, music, films, poetry… Or read intelligent non-fiction, and learn something.
+Then consume art instead of social media.
+Books, music, films, poetry… Elevate yourself, learn something, grow.

 Or, have actual, real, quality conversations with people you care about.

 Those are the kinds of conversations that fill the well, that stay with you because they matter.
 That kind of conversation gives you energy, instead of taking it from you.